Appendix C: Derivable Traits

 See the “Stack-Only Data: Copy” section in Chapter 4 for more information on

-trait doesn’t define any methods to prevent programmers from
+The Copy trait doesn’t define any methods to prevent programmers from

 overloading those methods and violating the assumption that no arbitrary code